7 Best eCommerce Platforms for Businesses in 2026

 Limited customer support

-5. Adobe Commerce (Magento)
+5. Adobe Commerce (formerly Magento)

 Features: Adobe Commerce enables sales representatives and customer support agents to log into customer accounts and create orders on their behalf.
-The platform also lets users give custom product recommendations to your customers based on their browsing and purchase history.
+The platform also lets users give custom product recommendations to customers based on their browsing and purchase history.

 Pros